hyperkitty/kittystore/README.rst

 ------------------

 - Retrieve the archives using the get_mbox.py script
-- Configure the to_sqldb.py or to_mongo.py script (adjust user/password/database name/host/port)
+- Configure the to_sqldb.py script (adjust user/password/database name/host/port)
-- Load the archives by calling the to_sqldb.py or to_mongo.py script (this might be memory intensive, so you may want to do 2 or 3 years per run and split the runs)
+- Load the archives by calling the to_sqldb.py script (this might be memory intensive, so you may want to do 2 or 3 years per run and split the runs)